 |Affinity Bloc:||Malay Peoples|

-The Batak people are culturally primitive.
-They are peaceful, hospitable and shy people, In appearance, they are similar to the Negritos and have been classified as one of the Philippine Aeta groups.
+The Batak people are peaceful, hospitable and shy people, In appearance, they are similar to the Negritos and have been classified as one of the Philippine Aeta groups.
 Their name "Batak" originated from an old Cuyunon word which means "mountain people".
 They are referred to by such a name because they live close to nature, having the mountains as their traditional habitat.
 Settlements are widely distributed in the mountains, river valleys and along the seacoast of the northeastern portion of Palawan Island.
 A settlement is composed of several bands which may be a hunting or food gathering group of Batak families.
 Simple dwellings are patterned after those of neighboring groups (Tagbanuas and Cuyunon)